Misterio77/nix-starter-configs/README.md

 Boom, your system is not fully reproductible anymore.

 You can instead fully delete your `/` and `/home` on every boot!
-Nix is okay with a empty root on boot, and will happily reapply your configurations (as long as `/nix` is intact).
+Nix is okay with a empty root on boot (all you need is `/boot` and `/nix`), and will happily reapply your configurations.

 There's two main approaches to this: mount a `tmpfs` (RAM disk) to `/`, or (using a filesystem such as btrfs or zfs) mount a blank snapshot and reset it